30 energy saving tips to help you reduce your monthly costs

 How much could you save?

-If you’re eligible, you could be granted either £5,000 towards the cost and installation of an air source heat pump, £5,000 towards the cost and installation of a biomass boiler or £6,000 towards the cost and installation of a ground source heat pump.
+If you’re eligible, you could be granted either £7,500 towards the cost and installation of an air source heat pump or ground source heat pump, or £5,000 towards the cost and installation of a biomass boiler.

 There are boiler grants for people living in Scotland too.
-If you live in a low-income household in Scotland, you may be able to claim an interest-free loan or grant to improve your home's energy efficiency.
+If you own a home in Scotland, you may be able to claim an interest-free loan or grant to improve your home's energy efficiency.
 The grant goes up to £7,500 (£9,000 in rural areas), with an interest-free loan of £7,500 available on top.

 27. Warm Home Discount